mritunjaymishra9753/Intractive_Dashboard_using_Tableau/README.md

 The Bike Haven Sales Dashboard in Tableau provides comprehensive insights into sales performance, customer demographics, and inventory management.
 With its visually appealing and interactive design, users can gain a deeper understanding of the business's performance and make data-driven decisions to optimize sales strategies.

 *Note: This description assumes that the dashboard is designed and implemented in Tableau, a powerful data visualization tool widely used in the industry.
 The actual implementation may vary based on the specific requirements and data availability of The Bike Haven.*

+# What I have done in this Project.

+My Tableau project focused on creating an interactive dashboard for "The Bike Haven" bike shop.
+By loading and combining data in SQL, I analyzed sales information and created visualizations in Tableau.
+The dashboard showcased the top 10 products and customers based on sales amount, product category-wise sales, and sales trends over time.
+The project aimed to provide a concise and visually engaging overview of sales data for the bike shop.